-Course Requirements/Class Expectations
+Course Requirements/Expectations

-Late work will not be accepted unless a note from a medical doctor is presented.
+No late work will be accepted without a note from a medical doctor.

 Please no cell phone, pager, iPod, earbuds, headphones, etc. usage during class.
 This is rude to me and distracting to your classmates.
 Please be respectful of others and power down your cellular devices, pagers, iPods, etc. and remove your earbuds or headphones prior to the start of class.